francesco-innocenti/Neuro_AI_Papers/README.md

 [Using deep reinforcement learning to reveal how the brain encodes abstract state-space representations in high-dimensional environments](https://www.sciencedirect.com/science/article/pii/S0896627320308990) by Cross et al. (2021)

+In the spirit of the deep RL framework outlined by [Botvinick et al. (2020)](http://www.sciencedirect.com/science/article/pii/S0896627320304682), this paper used a deep Q-network (DQN) to model fMRI activity of participants playing Atari video games, finding that dimensionality-reduced hidden DQN features significantly predict (better and more uniquely than other control models) both human actions and fMRI activity in a network including the dorsal visual pathway, the posterior parietal cortex and premotor areas.

 [Deep Reinforcement Learning and Its Neuroscientific Implications](http://www.sciencedirect.com/science/article/pii/S0896627320304682) by Botvinick et al. (2020)